Happy dogs are made by their owners actions

 My dog while not exemplary in behaviour is mostly a product of MY lack of discipline and its own natural tendencies to wander.
 People don’t understand that as the pack leader they themselves have a responsibility to daily take their dogs on daily life affirming excursions.

-What I also have experienced with my new friend is the bond I witness in many other diligent owners who either regularly take their dog to off lead dog parks or when they go out to cafes.
+What I also have experienced with my new friend is the bond I witness in many other diligent owners who either regularly takes their dog to off lead dog parks or when they go out to cafes.

 As a professional dog walker and having walked many types of dogs, I have become aware of a very interesting social dynamic.
 While dogs are said to be ‘man’s best friend’, there is a much higher proportion of women who call me for dog walking services and for supplying healthy dog treats.
 As I regularly go to dog parks, I have to admit that I also see many more woman walking dogs than men, before and after standard working hours.
 What has become of the man and dog connection?
 Shame Australian men, shame!

 It would appear that the majority of people do not walk their dogs twice or even once a day, and largely feed them a grain based (highly inappropriate) diet to their faithful companions.
-It would also appear that many women also make the positive decision in a family or couple situation, to bring extra help in exercising and socialising dogs.
+It would also appear that many women also make a positive decision in a family or couple situation, to bring extra help in exercising and socialising dogs.
 They sense the need to make their dog happy more than many men.
 People often laugh at the need for such dog walking services, yet few people take their dogs for sufficient minimum levels or exercise per day.
 But I digress .. there are many great owners out there too.

 There are very few other animals or people that will great you with such genuine appreciation as a socialized dog.
 In fact without the pact structure inherited from the wolf, dogs would ignore us as much as cats tend to do.
 It is this symbiotic relationship that unfortunately many people take for granted, this unflappable willingness to please the master and alpha dog that mystifies me.
 It is also upsetting when I continue to see so many dogs locked up in yards for the eternity of their life while their owners do ‘better things.’